dangla1603/Expense-Reimbursement-System/README.md

 To-do list:
 * Encrypted password on database.
 * Forget-password will able to send email confirmation and reset password from user.
+* As employee, user can upload the reimbursement reciept when create ticket.
+* As manager, user can download and view the reciept.

 ## Getting Started
 * First we need to git clone the project